Allergies can be a real pain in the neck… head, back, gut, you name it.

 There are not only a whole bunch of potential allergens out there, but also a whole bunch of symptoms your cat could be presenting with.
 That’s why, if you suspect your pet isn’t as happy and healthy as he or she should be, you should pop to see your vet.

-Signs to look out for, include coughing, sneezing and wheezing, itchiness, stress, vomiting, diarrhoea, chewed paws and runny eyes.
-And these can be caused by anything from pollens to perfumes, prescription drugs to plastics, fleas, fabrics and even food.
+And these can be caused by anything from pollen to perfumes, prescription drugs to plastics, fleas, fabrics and even food.

 On the advice of your vet, you may be able to solve the problem by simply removing the offending allergens from your home and garden.
 For allergens that are beyond your control such as pollens, mildew and certain plants your vet can prescribe medication to alleviate the issues.

-Don’t worry, the foods that can cause allergies are incredibly common in commercial cat foods and your cat can develop an allergy at any point, so there’s really no fool-proof way of preventing a problem before it starts, however a varied diet can help reduce the onset of allergies.
+Your cat can develop an allergy at any point.
+There’s really no fool-proof way of preventing a problem before it starts, however a varied diet can help reduce the onset of allergies.
 Animal-based ingredients like, beef, whitefish, dairy and lamb can all cause adverse reactions at some time in your pet’s life.
 As can plant-based ingredients such as wheat, corn or soy.

 Applaws dry food is grain-free and both our wet and dry foods only include ingredients that have a benefit to your cat.
 There are no fillers or nasty unknowns, so you can feed your cat and be confident you’re giving them the best possible chance to stay happy and healthy.
 Click here to browse the Applaws range.